 “Laughs, heartbreak, war, regeneration, scented breezes, sparkling wit and the best dog puppet ever.
 Perfect for children and grown-ups.
 Terrific.”
 (The Guardian) This multi-sensory theatrical adaptation of Jean Giono's environmental classic tells the inspiring story of a shepherd who plants a forest, acorn by acorn, transforming a barren wasteland.
 As much a touching tale as it is a hilarious puppet show, THE MAN WHO PLANTED TREES shows us the difference one man (and his dog!) can make to the world.
-Suitable for adults and children over 7.
+Suitable for adults and children aged 7+.

 LEAF BY NIGGLE is touring in autumn 2017.
 For enquiries please contact Alice McGrath at Red Bridge Arts.
 “Tolkien's lord of small things ... enchanting one-man show” ★★★★ Guardian.